twinforces/datarepublican/990tools/README.md

 ` python extract_addresses.py 2017 2025 --zip-dir /Volumes/Data/irs_zips --cache-dir /Volumes/Data/atsvs/_cache --output-dir /Volumes/Data/atsvs/output --force-reproces --sample-xml /Volumes/Data/badxml` Because private foundations generally don’t report EINs, we have to match addresses to the charities.
 That's not too bad a problem, as name+ZIP is enough to match most charities, just like last name and Zip is enough to match most people.
 (Dividing a large number by 42,000 makes it smaller.)
 PO Box/Zip/Name is even better.
 So this step extracts the addresses to build the lookup database.

+`python charity_filter.py  --input-file /Volumes/Data/atsvs/charity_latest.tsv --output-file /Volumes/Data/atsvs/charity_truncated.tsv` Trim down the list from charity_latest to just orgs with >1M in assets+income.
+This also trims out a lot of the columns we aren't using let, like the percentiles and percentages.

-`python extract_grants.py 2017 2025 --zip-dir /Volumes/Data/irs_zips --cache-dir /Volumes/Data/atsvs/_cache --output-dir /Volumes/Data/atsvs/output --force-reproces --charity_source /Volumes/Data/atsvs/charity_latest.tsv` Ok, so we have the latest tax filings from two scripts ago, and we have our address database, now we can go pull the grants to match.
+`python extract_grants.py 2017 2025 --zip-dir /Volumes/Data/irs_zips --cache-dir /Volumes/Data/atsvs/_cache --output-dir /Volumes/Data/atsvs/output --force-reproces --charity-source /Volumes/Data/atsvs/charity_truncated.tsv` Ok, so we have the latest tax filings from two scripts ago, and we have our address database, now we can go pull the grants to match.
 Grants to foreign entities are mapped by country, since we don't have data for other countries, deal with it.

 `combine_grants.sh input output` this will aggregate grants by the same filer to the same grantee in the same tax year, which usually cuts the file in half to a third.